GRANDMA’S PANNA COTTA RECIPE WITHOUT GELATIN

 ORIGINS AND HISTORY OF THE PANNA COTTA RECIPE

 Place the panna cotta molds in the fridge and let them set for at least 2 hours.
 In this case, the time needed is less because it is first cooked in a water bath.
-Before serving, dip each mold briefly in boiling water, then immediately unmold and serve it plain, with caramel, melted chocolate, or a fruit coulis.
+Before serving, immerse each mold briefly in boiling water, then immediately unmold and serve it plain, with caramel, melted chocolate, or a fruit coulis.

 • How can panna cotta be flavored?